Best Online Master’s Degrees in: Logistics

 - International Logistics Management.
 This course examines global logistics in all steps of the production process, from the production of raw materials to the product sold to the consumer.
 Students in this class learn about the role governments, intermediaries, and trade laws affect logistics.

 Students of an online logistics master’s degree program are typically required to complete reading assignments from an academic textbook or a journal article chosen by the professor, essays in response to the chapters or articles, and a research project or paper.
 They may also be assessed by their performance on quizzes and exams.

 A graduate of a master’s degree program in logistics should be qualified for employment as a logistician or a logistics director.
 A logistician analyzes, coordinates, and improves an organization’s supply chain, develops business relationships with suppliers and consumers, directs the allocation of materials, and presents performance data to management.
 The U.S. Bureau of Labor Statistics (BLS) reports that a job candidate needs at least a bachelor’s degree for an entry-level position.
 Meanwhile, a logistics director oversees and manages operations within the logistics department and develops plans and procedures to meet corporate goals.
 Although a bachelor’s degree and 10 years of experience are typically a minimum requirement for employment as a logistics director, 53% of professionals in this position have master’s degrees, according to Salary.com.

-According to the BLS, logisticians earned a median annual salary of $70,800 in 2010, while Salary.com reports the median salary of a logistics director is $115,855.
+According to the BLS, logisticians earned a median annual salary of $70,800, while Salary.com reports the median salary of a logistics director is $115,855.
 Employment of logisticians is expected to increase 26% from 2010 to 2020 because of the logistical demands that come along with an increasingly globalized economy, according to the BLS.
 However, keep in mind these statistics are no guarantee of actual salary of employment opportunity, which is determined by employer, location, and the condition of the economy.